HeyPouya/AndroidAppUpdater/README.md

 ### To change library's texts

-In strings file, add these lines:
+In strings file, add these lines and customize them according to your needs:

 ```xml
 <resources>